 Claudio Martinez Mehner began his music studies at an early age at the “Real Conservatorio Superior de Madrid” in Madrid with Amparo Fuster, Pedro Lerma and Joaquín Soriano.
 In addition to his piano studies, he participated in the Spanish National Youth Orchestra as a violist and in the Chamber Orchestra of the German School as a violinist, violist and harpsichord player.
 He finished his bachelor degree in 1989 He continued his studies at the “Tchaikovsky-Conservatory” in Moscow and the “Escuela Superior de Música Reina Sofía” in Madrid with Prof. Dmitri Bashkirov, afterwards at the the “Hochschule für Musik” in Freiburg, Germany (Master of Performance, finished 1994), the “Fondazione per il Pianoforte” in Como, Italy; and the “Peabody Conservatory” in Baltimore, US (Artist degree studies) with Vitalij Margulis and Leon Fleisher.
 In addition, he participated in masterclasses given by Murray Perahia, Fou Ts’ong, Alexis Weissenberg, Karl-Ulrich Schnabel, Dietrich Fischer- Dieskau, and Mstislav Rostropovich, among many others.
 Lately he has received invaluable advice by Prof. Ferenc Rados in Budapest, Hungary.
 At the ages of 13 and 15 Claudio Martínez Mehner won first prize with special mention in the German competition “Bundeswettbewerb Jugend musiziert”.
 He was a finalist in the International Piano Competition “Paloma O’Shea” in Santander (1990), Spain, and won first prizes in the international competitions “Pilar Bayona” in Zaragoza, Spain (1992), “Fondation Chimay” in Belgium (1993), and “Dino Ciani” in Milano, Italy (1993).
 As a soloist he performed in most major cities in Europe, United States, Russia, Central America, Japan and Korea, with orchestras such as the Munich Philharmonic, the Moscow Philharmonic, Filarmónica of the Teatro Alla Scala, the Scottish Chamber Orchestra, the Prague Philharmonic, Italian Swiss Radio Orchestra, Norddeutsche Rundfunk, Filarmonia Hungarica and most of the major Spanish orchestras.
 Claudio Martínez-Mehner is an avid chamber music player and has performed with many ensembles in Europe and Asia.
 Presently he is piano professor at the Hochschule für Musik in Basel, Switzerland and at the Hochschule für Musik und Tanz in Cologne, Germany.
 He teaches masterclasses in Europe, Asia and the U.S.

 Ilya Maximov is the winner of the G.B.
 Viotti International Piano Competition in Italy.
-He has a wide range of repertoire starting from early classics to modern composers.
-He performed at the world’s most esteemed concert halls and festivals in Europe, Asia and America including Bratislava Philharmonic, Palau de la Música in Barcelona, Palau de la Música in Valencia, Real Academia de Bellas Artes in Madrid, Salle Cortot in Paris, Carnegie Hall in New York, Chamber Hall of Berlin Philharmonie, Concertgebouw in Amsterdam, Morinomiye Piloti Hall in Osaka, Suginami Kokaido in Tokyo, Esplanade Hall in Singapore, Theatre A. Roldán in Havana and La Sapienza in Rome.
-Maximov regularly performs as a soloist and with various orchestras such as Royal Scottish National Orchestra, Teatro Carlo Felice Orchestra, Wuhan Symphonic Orchestra, Singapore Youth Symphonic Orchestra, Orchestra Simfònica del Valles, Ural state symphony orchestra, Havana National Symphonic Orchestra, Hilton Head Symphony Orchestra among others.
-He collaborated with such conductors as Justus Franz, James P Liu, Misha Katz, Dmitry Yablonsky, Darrell Ang, and James Ross.
-Ilya Maximov’s successes include top prizes at many international competitions, including Maria Canals International Piano competition (Spain), Hilton Head International Piano Competition (USA), Jose Iturbi International Piano Competition (Spain) and at the Scottish International Piano Competition.
-In 2011 he has received the prestigious Public Award prize at Musical Olympus festival in Saint-Petersburg, Russia.
-Ilya Maximov graduated from Conservatorio Superior del Liceu in Barcelona, Royal College of Music in London and Universitat Mozarteum Salzburg where he studied with a renowned pianists and pedagogues Stanislav Pochekin, Dmitri Alexeev and Pavel Gililov.
-Alongside solo career, he currently teaches at Universitat Mozarteum Salzburg.
+He has a wide range of repertoire starting from early classics to modern composers, while Russian piano music always had a special place in his concert career.
+He has performed at the world’s most esteemed concert halls and festivals in Europe, Asia, and America including Golden Hall of Musikverein in Vienna, Palau de la Música in Barcelona, Palau de la Música in Valencia, Salle Cortot in Paris, Carnegie Hall in New York, Chamber Hall of Berlin Philharmonie, the Concertgebouw in Amsterdam, Suginami Kokaido in Tokyo, Esplanade Hall in Singapore, Lütfi Kirdar in Istanbul, Theatre A. Roldán in Havana and La Sapienza in Rome, the Bratislava Philharmonie, and the NOSPR in Katowice.
+In December of 2017, Ilya Maximov released his first solo album with works by S. Taneev, S. Rachmaninoff, and S. Prokofiev, which was positively received by critics.
+In 2014, he also recorded a CD with the Safonov Philharmonic Orchestra and Ayyub Guliyev, performing S. Rachmaninoff’s 1st Piano Concerto.
+He regularly performs as a soloist with various orchestras and has collaborated with orchestras such as the Royal Scottish National Orchestra, Teatro Carlo Felice Orchestra, Borusan Istanbul Philharmonic Orchestra, Wuhan Symphonic Orchestra, Singapore National Youth Orchestra, Ural State Philharmonic Orchestra, Havana National Symphonic Orchestra, and, among others.
+He has shared the stage with such conductors as Carlo Tenan, Steven Fox, Ayyub Guliyev, Justus Franz, James P Liu, Misha Katz, Darrell Ang, Dmitry Yablonsky and James Ross.
+Ilya Maximov is a top prizewinner at numerous international competitions, including the Maria Canals International Piano Competition (Spain), Hilton Head International Piano Competition (USA), Jose Iturbi International Piano Competition (Spain), and at the Scottish International Piano Competition.
+In 2011 he received the prestigious Audience Prize at Musical Olympus festival in Saint-Petersburg, Russia.
+Alongside his solo career, Ilya Maximov teaches at Universitat Mozarteum Salzburg.
+He is also a founder of the BISMA Bacewicz International Summer Music Academy in Poland which serves as an excellent platform for educational, musical and cultural exchange for young musicians from all over the world.

 Rafael Lipstein is a German/Argentinian pianist who is praised by the critics for his poetry and unique interpretations.
 Started playing the piano at age of 11 under the guidance of his father.
 At the age of 14 continued his studies with Pavel Gililov at the Hochschule für Musik und Tanz Köln and Universitat Mozarteum in Salzburg.
 Furthermore he worked with artists such as Martha Argerich, Maria Joao Pires, Gabriela Montero, Ivry Gitlis, Ferenc Rados and many others.
 After being forced to interrupt his career at the age of 23 due to a neurological injury, he started developing a big interest in the body and it’s biomechanical but also emotional role in music making.